BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

-> **Rationel local_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.
+> **Rationale local_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.
 Obsolete or can be simplified with DUAL_FUNDED_CHANNELS?

 **Example response body**